henry-sweat/heroku-app-with-postgres/README.md

 Initializes the flask app.
 Holds all of the routes for the app and which python functions to run when.
 The app queries the database, converts the query to html, then renders the html template with the content.

+## requirements.txt
+gunicorn - for the web process in heroku flask - webserver backend in python pandas - for dataframes sqlalchemy - for connecting/querying the database psycopg2-binary - for connecting/querying the database